 -Kathleen Roark, Director of Engagement, People First Economy

 In some cases, these conversations have illuminated a clear need for policy development or change, which led to People First Economy’s most recent pilot program, the Impact Project.
-Through this effort, members are working together to establish a credible voice and build civic engagement muscles to affect policy change that puts people at the heart of local economies.
+Through this effort, members work together to establish a credible voice and build civic engagement muscles to affect policy change that puts people at the heart of local economies.

 People First Economy and its programs call on common language and strategies from B Lab (the non-profit network that certifies B Corps and works to transform the global economy).
 It’s a framework known as JEDI, Justice, Equity, Diversity, and Inclusion, with tools to “build teams, cultivate leaders, and make business a force for good.”